Primosten panorama

 Primošten is a seaside village located in the south of Croatia, in the middle of the Adriatic coast, between Šibenik and Trogir town, in the Šibenik – Knin County.
-It has been visited by many for decades and still remains one of the top destinations for the summer holiday in Croatia.
+Many tourists have been visiting the town for decades and it still remains one of the top destinations for the summer holiday in Croatia.

 Table of Contents

-Primošten – the jewel of the Adriatic and the „town of beaches“
+Primosten is the jewel of the Adriatic and the "town of beaches".

 Bike map of the municipality of PrimoštenBike map of the municipality of Primošten, source:Official website of the Municipality of Primošten